loekd/ServiceFabric.Mocks/README.md

 The VSTS Agent lagged behind in Service Fabric SDK version, this caused runtime errors.
 This issue is now resolved.

 ## Release notes

+  - 3.3.4
+     - Merged PR by Scythen.
+Fix for issue in MissingActor event using multiple Actor types with the same id.

   - 3.3.3
      - Upgraded to new SDK (SF 3.1.274).